albertvo15/Fibonacci/README.md

 This repo is for Fibonacci generator:  genFib.py

-genFib.py is python/Bottle Web Service that gets an input number n from user and generate Fibonacci series for first n numbers.
+genFib.py is python/Bottle-based Web Service that gets an input number n from user and generates Fibonacci series for first n numbers.

 Usage: